puppetlabs/trapperkeeper-metrics/README.md

 detailed tips on how to write code against it, future plans, etc.), check out the [documentation](./documentation/index.md).

+## Example code

+One example, a Trapperkeeper service which uses the metrics service in conjunction with a Ring handler, is included with this project ([source code](./examples/ring_app/README.md)).

 ## HTTP Metrics with `comidi`

 To get the most value out of this library, use it in concert with